ercbk/Indiana-COVID-19-Tracker/README.md

     been.
   - Doubling times, as shown in the previous equation, are calculated from growth rates, so I’ve included a second y-axis to show how these have changed over time as well.
+Since the curves are being fit to data, the actual doubling-times won’t match-up exactly to points on the curves.
   - Previous versions of this chart included Georgia.
 As of 2020-04-12, Georgia started separating non-state residents from their patient counts.
 Neither The New York Times nor Georgia adjusted the counts